About

 A programme to trace all archaeological sites of Sri Lanka

+(March 09, 2010) A programme is underway in Sri Lanka to trace the archaeological sites island wide.
 The Secretary of the Ministry of Cultural Affairs Wimal Rubasinghe said that 250,000 such sites have already been identified.
 Investigations are ongoing to identify further sites.
+The identified archaeological sites have been listed officially....

 read more...